-97. Contrary to FHFA's statutory authority, FHFA has ensured that the Companies cannot operate independently and must be wards of the federal government.
+- private shareholders is demonstrated by Fannie's results in the first quarter of 2013.
+At the end of the first quarter Fannie's net worth stood at \$62.4 billion.
+Under the prior versions of the PSPAs, if Fannie chose to declare a cash dividend it would have been obligated to pay Treasury a dividend of only \$2.9 billion, and the balance-\$59.5 billion-would have been credited to its capital.
+Private shareholders, of course, would have had an economic interest in that capital.
+The Net Worth Sweep, however, required Fannie to pay Treasury \$59.4 billion, while private shareholders received nothing. - cannot operate independently and must be wards of the federal government.
 FHFA has announced that, during the conservatorship, existing statutory and FHFA-directed regulatory capital requirements will not be binding on the Companies.
 And at the end of 2012, Fannie had a deficit of core capital in relation to statutory minimum capital of \$141.2 billion.
 This deficit decreased to \$88.3 billion by the end of the first quarter of 2013.
 When adjusted for the \$59.4 billion dividend payment to Treasury, however, Fannie's core capital deficit jumped back up to \$147.7 billion.
-Thus, because of the Net Worth Sweep, Fannie was in a worse position with respect to its core capital than it was before the record-breaking profitability it achieved in the first quarter of 2013.
+Thus, because of the Net Worth Sweep, Fannie was in a worse position with respect to its core capital-and thus further from being able to generate a return on private shareholders' investments-than it was before the record-breaking profitability it achieved in the first quarter of 2013.